 - 1 1/2 pounds sirloin steak (trim fat and then cut against the grain into thin strips)

 - 2 cups broccoli florets, cut into bite-sized pieces

 - 2 large celery stalks, sliced

-- 1/2 purple onion
+- 1/2 purple onion, sliced

-- 1 pint mushrooms, sliced
+- 1 pint of mushrooms, sliced

-- Combine chicken broth, coconut aminos, rice vinegar, orange juice, garlic, ginger and sesame oil in small sauce pan.
+- Combine chicken broth, coconut aminos, rice vinegar, orange juice, garlic, ginger and sesame oil in small saucepan.
 Bring to a boil and then reduce to a simmer, uncovered.

 - Meanwhile, bring large cast iron skillet to medium high heat and add a tablespoon of olive oil.
 Place your plate of sliced steak strips on the counter next to your cast iron.